data-as-code/docs/docs/index.md

 [71160 rows x 5 columns]
 ```

-One more very valuable tool is the `Schema` class. `Schema` is the implementation of a Data Contract, which is a
+### Meet the `Schema` Class: Your Data’s Best Friend

-contract between the data producer and the data consumer.
-It describes the data, its structure, and the constraints that
+The `Schema` class is the backbone of the Data Contract.
+It’s a promise between the data producer and the data consumer.
-the data must fulfill.
-At the very least it will have a `validate` method that verifies if a given data set fulfills the
+It defines the structure, constraints, and expectations for the data.
+And here’s the best part: any data you load is
-data contract.
-Loaded data is guaranteed to pass the validation.
+guaranteed to pass validation.

-Let us see what we can do with the `Schema` in the `dac-example-energy` package.
+Let’s explore what the `Schema` in the `dac-example-energy` package can do:

 ```python
 >>> from dac_example_energy import Schema